timknapp12/airdrop/README.md

 # Rise In Bridge to Turbine

-## Transaction Link from enroll.ts
+## Transaction Link from enroll.ts for final project

 The link for the transaction is [here](https://explorer.solana.com/tx/38ZECGmjAbMYyC8t9DA5mvQzqhFPzmqo56sHta4C3ZzMbLmZotmhJHsJK8skuAWW15maC5eM3Rz8cKnq9NBtbmbf?cluster=devnet).